dreamingnow/qos-evaluate/README.md

 Each line represents a session.

-Another output file logs stuch epochs, each line contains:
+### The output file with `st_` prefix

+The `st_` file logs the state transitions of sessions.
+Each record contains:

 1. server
 2. connection sequence
+3. new state
+4. transition epoch
+5. stuck count of the session at that time

+### The output file with `ex_` prefix

+The `ex_` file logs the segments that should be excluded when estimating the stuck probability.
+Each record contains:

+1. server
+2. connection sequence
-3. stuck epoch
+3. arrival epoch

 DB related scripts
 ------------------